Seals Stadium: San Francisco Giants (1958–1959)

 On May 28, 1957, the New York Giants and owner Horace Stoneham announced they intended to leave the Polo Grounds in New York City and relocate to San Francisco.
 The major league owners approved the move under the condition that the Brooklyn Dodgers would also complete their intended move to Los Angeles.
 Dodgers' owner Walter O'Malley and San Francisco Mayor George Christopher had worked to partner with Stoneham on the move to San Francisco.
 Both teams moving to California together made sense for scheduling balance and travel.
 On August 19, 1957, official announcement of the moves was made.
 By agreement, both teams would play in temporary locations while each city build a new ballpark.
 The Giants agreed to play at Seals Stadium while Candlestick Park was under construction and the Dodgers played at Los Angeles Memorial Coliseum, (bypassing smaller Los Angeles Wrigley Field), while Dodger Stadium was under construction.

 To accommodate Major League Baseball, more seating was needed at Seals Stadium.
 A separate uncovered bleacher section was added in left field.
+This reduced the left field line to 361 ft, with left-center posted as 364 ft.
+The other posted distances were 401 ft and 397 ft to the center field corners; 350 ft to right center field; and 348 ft along the right field line.
 The ballfield remained without a warning track.
 Given the temporary usage by the Giants, Seals Stadium was not renamed.
 The original plan was to play just the first year at Seals Stadium, but that proved to not be the case.